dinomite/talks/kotlin/kotlin.md

-^Version numbers for understanding of where I'm coming from ^I'll make references to Groovy, but that was pre-2.0 (which added static compilation)
+^Version numbers for understanding of where I'm coming from ^I'll make references to Groovy, but that was pre-2.0 (which added static compilation) ^I'm not a language nerd (don't ask me about Agda or even Haskell)

 ---